Skip to main content

 • Explores a wide range of topics designed to introduce students to current topics in the field of nutrition, with an emphasis on the development of practical knowledge for improving overall wellness through diet.
 Topics include nutritional standards, current dietary trends, common disorders of the digestive system, food insecurity, and performance nutrition.
 This course is a common admissions prerequisite for nursing programs.
 Does not yield credit toward the major in biology.

-NUR101 Introduction to Nursing (Pending college agreement) Grades 10–12, 1/2 Unit, College Credit Option
+NUR101 Foundations of Nursing and Healthcare Careers (Pending college agreement) Grades 10–12, 1/2 Unit, College Credit Option

 • Prerequisite: Successful Completion of one biology course